-(1) The Tribunal may correct a decision given by the Tribunal, or a statement of the reasons it has given for its decision, to the extent necessary to rectify -

-- (a) a clerical mistake; or

-- (b) an error arising from an accidental slip or omission; or

-- (c) a material miscalculation of figures or a material mistake in the description of any person, thing or matter referred to in the decision; or

-- (d) a defect of form.

-- (2) The correction may be made

-- (a) on an application made, in accordance with the Tribunal rules, by a party to the proceedings to which the relevant decision relates; or

-- (b) on the Tribunal's own initiative.

-Division 10 - Costs

-120. Costs of parties

-- (1) Unless otherwise specified in this Act, a relevant Act, regulations under a relevant Act or an order of the Tribunal under this section, parties bear their own costs in any proceedings before the Tribunal. - (2) Unless otherwise specified in a relevant Act or regulations under a relevant Act, the Tribunal may make an order for the payment by a party to proceedings of all or any of the costs of another party to the proceedings, or of a person required to appear before the Tribunal or to produce evidentiary material, if the Tribunal considers that it is appropriate to do so after taking into account -
+(1) The Tribunal may correct a decision given by the Tribunal, or a statement of the reasons it has given for its decision, to the extent necessary to rectify - s.
+120 Part 8 - Principles, Powers and Procedures (a) a clerical mistake; or (b) an error arising from an accidental slip or omission; or (c) a material miscalculation of figures or a material mistake in the description of any person, thing or matter referred to in the decision; or (d) a defect of form.
+(2) The co prrection may be made - (a) on an application made, in accordance with the Tribunal rules, by a party to the proceedings to which the relevant decision relates; or (b) on the Tribunal's own initiative.
+Division 10 - Costs 120.
+Costs of parties ties (1) Unless otherwise specified in this Act, a relevant Act, regulations under a relevant Act or an order of the Tribunal under this section, parties bear their own costs in any proceedings before the Tribunal.
+(2) s otherwise specified in a relevant Act or tions under a relevant Act, the Tribunal may make an order for the payment by a party to proceedings of all or any of the costs of another party to the proceedings, or of a person required to appear before the Tribunal or to produce evidentiary material, if the Tribunal considers that it is appropriate to do so after taking into account -